 Originally, the move-along experiment was designed to determine which sequence of temperature were necessary for dormancy-breaking (Baskin & Baskin, 2003).
 The same authors (Baskin and Baskin 1998), found in previous studies that temperature was the main factor responsible for dormancy breaking (Also Körner 2021), therefore we design the study without water stress during growing season (i.e. when Tmean>2ºC).

-2.1 Study area and field sampling
+2.1 Study area and sampling design

-Our study focuses on alpine grasslands above 1900 m a.s.l in the Cantabrian mountains, a mountain range running E-W through northern Spain with altitudes reaching 2500 m a.s.l.
+Our study focuses on alpine grasslands between 1900 and 2500 m a.s.l in the Cantabrian mountains, a mountain range running E-W in northern Spain .
 The Cantabrian mountains are considered a transitional biogeographical hub between Eurosiberian and Mediterranean regions (Loidi et al., 2015), influenced by mediterranean/continental climate in southern slopes and temperate/oceanic climate in northern slopes (Fig 1).
-The particularity of its geographic location facilitates the coexistence of a complex array of communities and species adapted to both climates.
+The particularity of its geographic location facilitates the coexistence of a complex array of communities with species adapted to both climates.
 Regional alpine communities are dominated mostly by Poaceae and Cyperaceae, but they are also rich in Hemicryptophytes and Chamaephytes.

 We established two study communities in the most contrasting conditions of Cantabrian alpine habitats (Fig 1): (1) SW Mediterranean grasslands in Valles de Omaña and Luna Biosphere Reserve; and (2) NE Temperate alpine grasslands Picos de Europa National Park (see more details in Table 1).